SDGreen/elwood-castle/README.md

 The Elwood Castle app was coded using the GitPod IDE.
 The git repository is stored loacally before being pushed online to the remote repository online at GitHub.

-To run Elwood Caslte's app locally you will need the following:
+To run Elwood Castle's app locally you will need the following:
     * Python installed on your enviroment
     * An AWS account
     * A stripe account